ByteXBit/predictive-maintanence/docs/demo-script.md

 ## Additional Features to Mention (if time permits)

-- **Machine Details:** Click on machine name to see detailed information
+- **Machine Details:** Click on the machine name to see detailed information
 - **Date Filtering:** Filter predictions/alerts by date range
 - **Risk Levels:** Color-coded risk indicators throughout the app
 - **Model Versioning:** Track which ML model version was used